WilliamMS-git/ADXL372/README.md

 3. Install the latest version

 ### How to use:
+This library uses SPI as communication with the accelerometer.
 * ```ADXL372class(csPin)``` Create an ADXL372 object with the CS (Chip select) pin
 * ```printDevice()``` Print the device's Analog Devices ID, device ID, MEMS ID, revision ID and Device Status
 * ```readAcceleration(float& x, float& y, float& z)``` Read the 3-axis acceleration in the unit of g